jgordon/axioms/axioms/01 Eventualities.md

       (Rexist e2)))
 ```

-1.19 'gen' is stronger than implication.
+1.19 `gen` is stronger than implication.

 ```
 (exists (e1 e2)
   (and (imply e1 e2) (not (gen e1 e2))))
 ```

-If (gen e1 e2) holds, then e1 and e2 occupy the same chunk of space-time:
+If `(gen e1 e2)` holds, then e1 and e2 occupy the same chunk of space-time:

 1.20
 ```